Amarthgul/HappyDungeonFriends/README.md

 * Since `Stopwatch` will continue running once after started, it might happen that some enemy or environments will have a surge of action after the change of game states.
-It is definitely possible to add a switch condition to all stopwatches, but considering the amount of work needed, I probably won't be doing it.
+It is definitely possible to add a switch condition to all stopwatches (or write a new stopwatch class), but considering the amount of work needed,
+I probably won't be doing it.